How to Cook Rice in a Cast Iron Dutch Oven (Easy Recipe)

 How to reheat rice

-Reheat on the stovetop over low heat by adding 1/8 cup of water to each cup of rice and a little butter if you like.
+Reheat on the stovetop over low heat by adding 1/8 cup of water and a little butter to each cup of rice if you like.
 Stir continuously while reheating.

 Should I Rinse Rice Before Cooking